PeterFletcher1997/flask-api-app/README.md

 # Flask-Lightspeed-App

-recieves incoming webhooks from lightpeed ecom and posts a reformated message to retail.
+receives incoming webhooks from lightpeed ecom and posts a re-formated message to retail.